Ad Media

 Creating ads with media

-See our code examples page for complete examples of creating supported ads with attached media.
+See our ads article for some code examples of creating supported ads with attached media.